Home

 Characteristics of the T Wave

 The T wave is usually upward and rounded after the QRS complex, but its shape can vary according to the ECG lead.
 Significant deviations, like inversion or flattening, may indicate heart issues such as ischemia or electrolyte imbalances.
-These abnormalities are crucial in clinical settings, offering early warnings of cardiovascular problems and helping healthcare professionals diagnose and treat heart conditions more effectively.

 Functions of the T Wave